Log in

 Resources

-The Later Life Training tutor team is made up of physiotherapists and specialised exercise educators, with specific expertise and experience working in falls prevention and adult education.
-In addition to the Later Life Training tutor team, there are lectures given by a local geriatrician.
+The Later Life Training tutor team is made up of physiotherapists and specialised exercise professionals and educators with specific expertise and experience working in falls prevention and adult education.
+In addition to the Later Life Training tutor team, there are online lectures delivered Dr Rob Morris, a Consultant Geriatrician in Nottingham.

 You can download a PSI Flyer